 Earlier this week, the Provost forwarded to me her final recommendation for structuring our University's colleges.
 In considering this recommendation, I have taken into account the responses to the initial recommendation forwarded to the Provost by college governance committees and the Academic Affairs website, as well as the principles outlined in the initial structure recommendation:

 I believe that the Provost's recommendation is in keeping with these principles, and, thus, I am authorizing Academic Affairs to move ahead with reconfiguring itself into four colleges, as outlined below.

-Open Letter from Chancellor Reed On President Haynes' Review
+View letter from Chancellor Reed on President Haynes' Review.

 The script for the President's Forum is now available at: http://www.csusm.edu/president/documents/PresidentsForum_110210_Web.pdf